 How to Submit your Comment to the Federal Register, go HERE!

 Electronic comments must be submitted by February 11, 2019.

 The history of PP mesh is a short one but full of stories of pain and lives lost.

-While PP mesh works for some people, at least in the short run, one of the most experts in mesh removal says he stopped putting it in when he saw complications ten years later.
-Dr. Raz now spends his years at the urology department of UCLA seeing the most seriously injured women from around the world.
+While PP mesh works for some people, at least in the short run, one of the world’s experts in mesh removal says he stopped putting it in when he saw complications up to a decade later.
+Dr. Shlomo Raz now spends his years at the urology department of UCLA seeing the most seriously injured women from around the world.

 By 2008, the FDA noted an increase in mesh-related injuries and concluded that pain, chronic infection, mesh shrinkage and erosion were “rare” occurrences.

 By 2011, the FDA convened a public meeting of the Obstetrics and Gynecology Devices panel which decided that POP mesh complications are “not rare” and that POP mesh may not be more effective over traditional non-mesh repair.

 The FDA agreed to review POP mesh on the market, a difficult task because there is no reliable and consistent post-market registry.
 The responsibility fell on the mesh manufacturers.